ben-dennenboom/snake/PROMPT_LOG.md

 - Game over handling
 - Arrow key controls

+## Adding AI Guidelines

+**Prompt:**
+> Don't forget to always update the prompt log.
+Is there a way to let you know that you always need to do this?
+Some document with a set of rules or something like that?

+**Response Summary:**
+- Created CONTRIBUTING_AI.md file with guidelines for AI assistants
+- Established rules for maintaining PROMPT_LOG.md
+- Added format templates for updates
+- Created procedures for documentation updates
+- Set commit message guidelines

 ## Current Status
 The game is now playable with all core mechanics implemented, featuring:
 - Loading screen